CS222-UIUC/team-41-project/README.md

 ## Anticipated Features

-- Start or join a game based on a selected genre, artist, created playlist, or daily challenge.
+- Start or join a game based on a selected genre, artist, created playlist.
 - Guess song titles from audio snippets, with points decreasing the longer the audio plays.
 - View a cumulative leaderboard that tracks overall performance.
 - Create and share custom playlists for game sessions.